GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 .. _-T:

 **-T**\ *top*
-    Give name of the top surface grid for a layer we wish to fill with prisms, or give a constant *z*-level.
+    Give name of the top surface grid for a layer we wish to approximate with prisms, or give a constant *z*-level.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: /explain_-V.rst_